robotframework/SeleniumLibrary/README.rst

 When using Robot Framework, it is generally recommended to write as easy-to-understand tests as possible.
-The keywords provided by SeleniumLibrary are pretty low level, though, and often require implementation specific arguments like element locators to be passed as arguments.
-It is thus typically a good idea to write tests using Robot Framework's higher level keywords that utilize SeleniumLibrary keywords internally.
-This is illustrated by the following example where SeleniumLibrary keywords like ``Input Text`` are primarily used by higher level keywords like ``Input Username``.
+The keywords provided by SeleniumLibrary is pretty low level, though, and often require implementation-specific arguments like element locators to be passed as arguments.
+It is thus typically a good idea to write tests using Robot Framework's higher-level keywords that utilize SeleniumLibrary keywords internally.
+This is illustrated by the following example where SeleniumLibrary keywords like ``Input Text`` are primarily used by higher-level keywords like ``Input Username``.

 .. code:: robotframework